Basicprogrammer10/connorcode-writing/tutorial/web-hosting.md

 ### 🐕‍🦺 Getting a VPS

 For this step we will use Vultr for a virtual Private Server or VPS as it is a cheep and easy way to get started.
-You can also run the web server on a old computer you have or something, maybe I will write something on that later.
+You can also run the web server on an old computer you have or something, maybe I will write something on that later.
 So go to [vultr.com](https://www.vultr.com/?ref=8859764) and create an account.
 Now you can add money into your account.
 Hosting a small server on Vultr costs `$3.50` per month, this is lower than many competing VPS hosts.
 You can even host more than one service from it.

-#### 1. Create Server

 Now that you are set up in Vultr go to the [products](https://my.vultr.com/deploy/) tab.
 I would recommend the following settings to start.
 You can always upgrade the server later but not downgrade.

 | Option           | Value                                             |